 NOTE: The DCX format was developed by Microsoft.
-It is an enhancement to the PCX format which allows multi-page images.
+It is an enhancement to the PCX format that allows multi-page images.

-2.5 NIC BOARD
+2.6 NIC BOARD

-The NIC controls protocols for communication with a LAN and for handshaking with the FCE.
+The NIC controls protocols for communication with a LAN and for handshaking with the FCU.
+The NIC connects to the 100base-Tx/10base-T circuit automatically.
 The NIC also converts data to a MIME format for e-mail.